One picture across jurisdictions, not one per agency

 From mutual aid to handoff

-Because the picture is shared and live, a unit arriving from a neighboring jurisdiction doesn’t need a separate briefing to get oriented — they inherit the current picture.
-And as the operation moves between phases and teams, context carries with it instead of being rebuilt at every boundary.
+Because the picture is shared and live, a unit rolling in from a neighboring jurisdiction doesn’t need a separate briefing to get oriented.
+It inherits the current picture, the same principle behind the patrol to SWAT handoff.
+And as the operation moves between phases and teams, the context carries with it instead of being rebuilt at every boundary.

 BabbarOps is an independent commercial product and is not affiliated with or endorsed by any law enforcement agency.